Frieha Altaf

 Frieha Altaf is a Pakistani actress, former model, host, film director, producer and human rights activist.
-She is the CEO of her own Catwalk Event Management and Sahil which she founded in 1989.
-She also worked in classic dramas Rozi and Kohar.
-Altaf also had guest appearances in films Lahore Se Aagey, Wajood, Baaji and Parey Hut Love.
+She is the CEO of Catwalk Event Management and Sahil which she founded in 1989.
+She has also worked in classic dramas Rozi and Kohar.
+Altaf has also made guest appearances in films Lahore Se Aagey, Wajood, Baaji and Parey Hut Love.

 Early life

 She completed her education in US and returned to Pakistan in 1986.
 In Karachi, she worked as a painter and sculptor.
 During an exhibition, she was asked by a modeling agent to model for advertising and she agreed.
 Frieha's mother Yasmeen was a model in the 1960s.

 Frieha also went to Canada where she studied fashion design while also teaching there at Barbizon Institute and got a diploma in fashion design.

 Career

 Frieha started modeling at age 18 before going to the USA and she also did theater and stage plays.
 Frieha was paired with supermodel Atiya Khan for a jewellery shoot.
 In 1986, during the match between Pakistan versus India cricket cup in Sharjah, Frieha was sent abroad for a modelling show for Maheen Khan which was a success for Frieha.
 She also hosted Lux Style Ki Duniya on PTV in 1989.
 In 1990 she made her debut as an actress in Sahira Kazmi's directed long play Rozi as Shahana.

 In 1991 she worked in Haseena Moin's drama Kohar as Neelam with Shakeel, Marina Khan and Fauzia Wahab.

 In 2014 she introduced actress and model Areeba Habib to Pakistani fashion industry.

 In 2022 Frieha launched her own podcast called FWhy Podcast in which she interviewed many actors and actresses such as Humayun Saeed, Imran Ashraf and Zara Noor Abbas.